0xProject/0x-monorepo/packages/sra-api/src/md/introduction.md

 *   All requests and responses should be of **application/json** content type
 *   All token amounts are sent in amounts of the smallest level of precision (base units). (e.g if a token has 18 decimal places, selling 1 token would show up as selling `'1000000000000000000'` units by this API).
 *   All addresses are sent as lower-case (non-checksummed) Ethereum addresses with the `0x` prefix.
-*   All URL query parameters are to be written in `snake_case` and all queries and responses specified in JSON should use `lowerCamelCase`.
+*   All parameters are to be written in `lowerCamelCase`.